braze-inc/braze-docs/_docs/_help/help_articles/email/html_looks_strange.md

 # HTML rendering in test emails

 If your [test email][37] looks off, we recommend first checking your HTML setup.
-Next, you can check for the following:
+Next, you can check for:

 * [Extension conflicts](#check-conflicts)
 * [Email rendering](#check-rendering)